Introducing AI Commit

 Providers

-The current version ships with four provider paths: openai, azure-openai, claude-code, and codex.
+v0.0.6 ships with seven provider paths: openai, azure-openai, anthropic, groq, ollama, claude-code, and codex.

 Configuring OpenAI